vipulgupta2048/dcos-universe/README.md

 Include these details:
 * Name: AquaSecurity
-* URL: Zip file URL from repository in step one.
+* URL: Zip file URL from the repository in step one.
 Example, for this repo it would be `https://github.com/aquasecurity/dcos-universe/archive/master.zip`
 * Priority: 1

 Click 'Add' to store it.

-Browse to 'Universe' section from left hand menu.
+Browse to 'Universe' section from left-hand menu.
 You should now have new packages:

 ![Universe packages](./images/aqua4.0-dcos-tile.png)